Stekosan/Stekosan/README.md

 - 🔭  I’m interested in ML, AI and LLM

-- 🌱 I’m currently learning ML and AI @Willamette University
+- 🌱 I’m currently learning ML and AI Ethics @Willamette University

 - ❓ Ask me about anything related to Informatica and related technologies